jaeyk/academic-kickstart/content/home/resources.md

 +++

-Mostly online resources (indicated by *) I find useful for learning data science, applied statistics, programming, data visualization, machine learning, database management, and math.
+Mostly online resources (indicated by *) I find useful for learning data science, applied statistics, programming, data visualization, machine learning and database management.
 I really enjoy self-directed learning and hope that you do as well.

 ### Data science